Createdd/Writing/2020/articles/mlApiCovid.md

 5. Predict the new cases by providing a country name

-## Build server to execute function with REST
+## Build a server to execute the function with REST

-For the API functionality we will use a Flask server (in `app.py`)
+For the API functionality, we will use a Flask server (in `app.py`)
 - https://github.com/Createdd/ml_api_covid/blob/master/app.py

 ### Serve basic frontend